Kink or fetish are thrown about for just about anything these days.

 Examples of kink:

 The best part about kink?
 It’s personal.
-What gets hot under the collar can be entirely different from someone else.
-It's all about discovering what feels good for you.
+What gets someone hot under the collar can be entirely different from someone else.
+It’s all about discovering what kinky behaviours or interests feel good for you.

 Fetish: what is it?